 The Buddhist monks on the Walk for Peace are undertaking something which is called Walking Meditation.
 The Walk for Peace is an extended, odyssey like and journeying process since normal walking meditation typically involves walking back and forth on a straight path of about 30 to 40 feet.
 The practice of Tudong is ancient.
 It has been occurring for many hundreds of years.
-Monk Shen posted some very beautiful photos (one which is featured below) of this ancient spiritual ritual.
+Monk Shen posted some very beautiful photos (two which are featured below) of the ancient spiritual ritual of seeking alms in the community.
+Buddhist monks seek alms as a way to receive food and basic necessities from the lay community, which allows them to focus on spiritual practice.
+This tradition fosters a mutual relationship where lay people gain merit by supporting the monks, while monks provide spiritual guidance.
+In countries practising Theravāda Buddhism or “Doctrine of the Elders” like Thailand and Myanmar, alms rounds are common and integral to monastic life.
+Theravāda Buddhism, the oldest surviving school of Buddhism, which emphasises the teachings found in the Pāli Canon, descends from the Vibhajjavāda, a division within the Sthāvira nikāya, one of the two major orders that arose after the first schism in the Indian Buddhist community.
 Monk Shen states; “The monks’ journey does not rely on slogans or speeches.
 There are no banners explaining what to think or whom to blame.
 Instead, their message is carried through presence.
 Each step is deliberate.
 Each day is approached with discipline.
 Each encounter is met with humility.
 In a time when words are often used to divide, this walk offers a reminder that peace does not need explanation.
 It needs embodiment.”

 As the Upavana Foundation states: “Today, most monastics live in temples and monasteries.
 The monastery serves as a place to pool resources, gather for practice, and is easily accessible to the communities that support it.
 Recognizing that the mind easily acclimates to comfort, the Buddha also allowed monks and nuns to follow special ‘dhutanga’ practices, or austerities.
 These involve developing contentment with the basic standard of support – alms food gathered in the begging bowl, living in the forest, and having nothing more than the robes and gear one can carry.
 Rather than taking the monastery as a support, these practitioners take the dhutanga’s themselves as a support, and travel freely in search of whatever conditions are most beneficial for liberation.
 In Thailand, when a monk leaves the shelter of a monastery to practice the dhutanga’s and live independently, they are said to be ‘going tudong’, a thai form of the word dhutanga.
 They might practice this way for a few days or for years, and forest monasteries often closely model themselves after the lifestyle of these austere individuals.”